 As of May 16, 2016 in the US Investors from all wealth classes are able to participate in private capital markets.
 Accredited investors can invest in private small businesses with little restriction and now non accredited investors can join this exclusive group.
 FundWisdom is at the forefront of the JOBS (Jump-start Our Business Startups) Act Title III, which will enable unaccredited investors to take part in these investment opportunities.

 JOBS Act Title III Equity Crowdfunding

-This law will enhance entrepreneurs' chances of success, improve economies and increase jobs.
-This increase in capital will allow more individuals to bring big ideas to market and turn their strategic vision into a reality.
-Startup businesses will surely benefit from this rule, as it provides an opportunity for long-term success and ongoing development by bringing entrepreneurs closer to future investors.
-Title III is sure to disrupt the capital market by bringing a huge change in the world of investment that was previously reserved for venture capitalists and angel investors.
-It will be possible for every individual, not just the wealthy and rich, to invest in the startups.
+It is now possible for every individual, not just the wealthy and rich, to invest in the startups.
+Title III disrupts capital markets by bringing a huge change in the world of investment that was previously reserved for wealthy individuals or fund managers like venture capitalists and angel investors.
 Everyday citizens will also be able to participate in the investment or the fundraising process, regardless of their bank balances.
 The technological breakthrough has already begun the process of automating and streamlining costs, and opened up further avenues for startup and private businesses to raise capital.

 Non-accredited investors will be bringing more capital to these private markets.
 Many investors will be putting their money in the market for the first time, but it is important to understand that they are not entirely new to this.
 Many ideas were usually funded by friends and family at the initial stage.
 Title III will enable entrepreneurs and new entrants to create their personal network to raise capital and will also allow accredited as well as non-accredited investors to invest their money.